Inslee’s plan for Washington’s economic recovery from coronavirus outbreak includes massive testing, resources for mental health

 The third phase of the road map is intended to help communities and people recover in other ways, such as more help for mental-health and substance-abuse services, increasing food supplies and assisting people experiencing homelessness.

-The stay-at-home order is scheduled to lift at the end of the day on May 4, and the governor has said at least some restrictions are likely to stay in place longer.
+The governor has said at least some restrictions are likely to stay in place longer than May 4.

 Inslee’s remarks on Tuesday come as other states across the country take steps to plan – or actually begin – reopening their economies in the wake of the COVID-19 outbreaks.
 Georgia is planning on allowing some businesses to reopen on Friday and Tennessee’s governor is expected to lift that state’s stay-at-home order next week.